 In 2017 I visited every single US national park with my husband.
 We lived in a van for 7 months and you can check out our national parks itinerary and route here.
 We have gone on to visit many of the national parks numerous more times, so you can rest easy that our recommendations are from firsthand experience.

-This blog post is all about the best national parks to visit in spring.
+This blog post is all about the best national parks to visit in the springtime.
 If you’re looking for more national park inspiration, I also have guides on other times of the year and how to prep for a parks trip:

 - 12 Best National Parks to Visit in Fall